An Interview with Rev. Andrew Brinkman by Beth Nelson

 Fr.
 Andrew: Reading is connected to the life of the intellect more than any other activity.
 It’s what gets the muscle of the intellect working.
 An active intellect is always a good thing.
-This is what distinguishes us humans from the animals, our ability to know things and make decisions.
+This is what distinguishes us humans from the animals— our ability to reason, our ability to know things and to make decisions.
 Our minds are where our actions begin.
-Through the intellectual life, humans are able to perceive the world, to understand it, and act upon it.
+Through the intellectual life humans are able to perceive the world, to understand it, and to act upon it.
 It is important to engage the intellect by making it work, by feeding it with beautiful images or presenting it with hard things to solve.

 BN: One of the most frequent discussions within Well-Read Mom has to do with the importance of reading novels and not just spiritual books.
 Would you say it’s important to read a good novel, even if it is not overtly faith-based?
 How can a busy person who takes his or her faith seriously justify putting the time into reading a novel instead of a spiritual book?

-BN: Another question that interest us is whether deep reading can counteract the negative effects that a fast-paced, technology-driven lifestyle can have on our minds and hearts.
+BN: Another question that interests us is whether deep reading can counteract the negative effects that a fast-paced, technology-driven lifestyle can have on our minds and hearts.
 What do you think?

 BN: It’s clear that literature has influenced you a lot.
 Can you tell us how certain books have shaped your own life and vocation?

-Good works like The Brothers Karamazov, Brideshead Revisited, the short stories of Flannery O’Connor, the poetry of Gerard Manley Hopkins, the writings of John Henry Newman, and those of Caryll Houselander, highlight particular truths of the faith so that we can see their brilliance.
+Good works of literature—like The Brothers Karamazov, Brideshead Revisited, the short stories of Flannery O’Connor, the poetry of Gerard Manley Hopkins, the writings of John Henry Newman, and those of Caryll Houselander—highlight particular truths of the faith so that we see their brilliance.

 Because we’re human, we love and need to discover things in a particular context.
 People don’t want to hear about charity in the abstract.
-What does charity look like for a middle-aged woman living in St. Paul in 2015?
-That’s engaging.
-Why?
-Because there are many middle-aged women in the Midwest who would like to know what that might look like.
+What does charity look like for a middle-aged woman in the Midwest who questions that?
+What are the possibilities?
 Literature is one way to engage that.
 The proposal to live a life of charity, as Christ would, brings forth many obstacles during this particular time period.
-When the imagination is allowed to grapple with the meatiest of life’s questions, one’s desire to pursue holiness increases.
+When the imagination is allowed to grapple with meatiest of life’s questions one’s desire to pursue holiness increases.

 Fr.
 A: The media culture is potent.
-Film is real, clear, up front, and sensual.
+Film is real, clear, upfront, and sensual.
 It affects our emotions and feeds our imaginations by showing us what is possible, what could be done, and making it all attractive.
+Evil is often portrayed as something attractive.
 And this is where we have to stop and say, “Time out.”
-When we watch TV and film we are also in a more passive position.
+When we watch TV and film, we are also in a more passive position.
 I’m not saying that we shouldn’t watch film, but we’ve got to engage it.
 The danger is in just letting life happen to us.
 Virtue is not easy.
-We have to push back against our bad tendencies and one’s desire to be tranquil and at ease.
+We have to push back against our bad tendencies and our desire to be tranquil and at ease.
 When we read, we exercise the mind and sharpen our ability to look at things, to discern, to criticize, and to judge.

-The fact that there’s a Journal like this out there for the women who partake in Well-Read Mom is very encouraging.
+Fr.
+A: The fact that there are opportunities like this out there for the women who partake in Well-Read Mom is very encouraging.
 That there are women out there who want to be well-read is beautiful.
-It makes me glad that these women don’t just want to get by, but really want to thrive in their vocations.
-Reflecting on all of this also makes me think that to be a good mother is on par with being a well-read one.
+It makes me glad that these women don’t just want to get by but really want to thrive in their vocation.
+Reflecting on all of this also makes me think that to be a good mother is on a par with being a well-read one.